devdowns/wallet-service/README.md

 # Wallet Service💰

-This is a Java 17 Spring Boot 3 project with a hexagonal architecture that includes features such as records, streams API, Specifications, Paginable, JpaRepository, ControllerAdvice, RestControllers, and enums among others.
+This is a Java 17 Spring Boot 3 project implemented using hexagonal architecture that includes features such as records, streams API, Specifications, Paginable, JpaRepository, ControllerAdvice, RestControllers, and enums among others.
+All whilst using [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html) you too can get a format spec for your favourite IDE [here](https://github.com/google/styleguide) 😁

 ## Technologies Used